DiyGolfGuy/Simulator-Screen-Guard/README.md

 ---

+## Download

+Head to the [**Releases**](../../releases) page and download the latest `BACustomScreenGuard.exe`.

+One file.
+No installation required.
+Just run it.

+---

 ## Features

 ### Click Blocking
 - Define up to **4 rectangular zones** on screen where clicks are blocked
 - Capture zones by clicking two opposite corners — works over any window
 - Customizable warning message appears when a blocked click is attempted
-- Uses raw screen coordinates — completely independent of which application is in front
+- Works regardless of which application is in front

 ### Program Watchdog
-- Monitors any `.exe` process every 2 seconds
+- Monitors any program every 2 seconds
 - If the program is closed, ScreenGuard **immediately displays a recovery message**, relaunches the program, and replays your recorded click sequence to restore it to the correct screen
 - Recovery message stays visible throughout the entire restore process